UniSaver and KiwiSaver

 If you don’t want to continue contributing to KiwiSaver

-You are required to continue your member’s contribution to KiwiSaver, but if you’ve been in KiwiSaver for a year, you can suspend contributions by applying for a contributions holiday.
-Inland Revenue may consider an early contributions holiday if you’re experiencing or likely to experience financial hardship.
+You are required to continue making contributions to KiwiSaver unless Inland Revenue approves a saving suspension.
+If you’ve been in KiwiSaver for a year, you can suspend contributions by applying for a savings suspension.
+Inland Revenue may consider an early savings suspension i.e. before the end of the first year, if you’re experiencing or likely to experience financial hardship.

-You can apply for a contributions holiday for a period of between three months and five years.
-At the end of that time, you can apply for another contributions holiday, effectively suspending your contributions indefinitely.
+You can apply for a savings suspension for a period of between three months and one year.
+At the end of that time, you can apply for another savings suspension, effectively suspending your contributions indefinitely.

-- print off a Contributions holiday request (KS6) form and post it to Inland Revenue (address details are on the form, which you can download from the Inland Revenue website), or
+- print off a Savings suspension request (KS6) form and post it to Inland Revenue (address details are on the form, which you can download from the Inland Revenue website), or

 - call Inland Revenue on 0800 549 472 or (04) 978 0800 if calling from a mobile.

-You won’t be able to withdraw any savings you have in KiwiSaver until you become eligible under the KiwiSaver rules (usually when you reach age 65).
+You won’t be able to withdraw any savings you have in KiwiSaver until you become eligible under the KiwiSaver rules (generally when you reach age 65).

 If you want to contribute to KiwiSaver